-NON-EXECUTIVE DIRECTOR
+NON-EXECUTIVE DIRECTORS

-Mr. Leung Chi Tien Steve (梁志天), aged 61, is a founder of our Group, a controlling shareholder and a non-executive Director, chairman of our Board and the chairman of our nomination committee.
-Mr. Leung is primarily responsible for supervising the management, operation and development of our Group.
+Mr. Leung Chi Tien Steve (梁志天), aged 63, is one of our founders, a controlling shareholder, a non-executive Director, the chairman of our Board and the chairman of our nomination committee of our Group.
+Mr. Leung is primarily responsible for supervising corporate management, operation and development of our Group.
 Mr. Leung is also a director of nine of our subsidiaries, namely 1957 & Co.
 (BVI) Hospitality Limited, 1957 & Co.
 (Hospitality) HK Limited, 1957 & Co.
 (Management) Limited, Bella Vita Limited, Sushi Ta-ke Limited, Mango Tree (HK) Limited, Mango Tree (Kowloon) Limited, Modern Shanghai (Hong Kong) Food & Beverage Limited and Modern Shanghai (YOHO Midtown) Restaurant Limited.
-Mr. Leung is the father of Mr. Leung Nicholas Nic-hang.
+Mr. Leung is the spouse of Ms. Chan Siu Wan, a non-executive Director.